-We should mention the recent arrival of brushless motors onto the cordless tool market.
+We should mention the increasing popularity of brushless motors in the cordless tool market.

 Brushless motors operate in a significantly more efficient way than their conventional ‘brushed’ counterparts.